Sustainability

 The 1MWp rooftop solar array that powers TBY2, our premium facility which opened in 2022

-Our roots lie in repurposing
+Roots in repurposing

-The Bottle Yard’s seven acre main site on Whitchurch Lane was previously used as a winery and bottling factory.
-Its buildings were built some time in the 1950’s, and range in size from 7,000 – 200,000 sq ft.
+The Bottle Yard’s seven acre main site on Whitchurch Lane was previously a winery and bottling factory.
+Its buildings were built in the 1950’s, and range in size from 7,000 – 200,000 sq ft.
 Business brought in by studio filming has created a continued use for these buildings, which had become vacant in 2010.
 We are essentially one enormous re-purposing project and this is something we are very proud of!

-Our Green Team
+Green Team

 The Bottle Yard Studios archive photo – Harvey’s Bristol Cream Sherry (image courtesy of www.bristolpast.co.uk)

-Going BIG on solar
+BIG on solar

 TBY2 rooftop solar array